A guide to hire an SEO consultant or SEO company in Montreal

 Why do you need an SEO?

 Based on all the SEO requests that I’m receiving (way more than you would probably imagine) , I can say that while everyone wants to be on the top results of Google, only few have a very specific goal on mind when calling for SEO services.
 I would say that the identification of your needs would probably be the first logical thing to identify before calling anybody.
 Please remember that SEO should always be seen as part of a global marketing strategy.
 So what are you looking for exactly: more traffic? increase online sales? lead generation? getting people subscribe to your newsletter?
-There are many goals that we can achieve (sometimes more than one) but we still need to know how to measure your future success.
+There are many goals that we can achieve (sometimes more than one) but we still need to know .

 Do I need a consultant or a company?